-Acknowledgments: The authors wish to thank Gideon Kunda for his guidance and advice, Joep Cornelissen and Koen Van Laer for their valuable remarks, as well as three anonymous reviewers for extremely insightful comments and suggestions.
-We also wish to thank the 2018 European Group of Organization Studies (EGOS) sub-theme conveners Christine Coupland, Leanne Cutcher and Andrew Brown.
-Heartfelt thanks to the people of NGK Japan for opening their organization, sharing their ideas and thoughts that allowed this study.
+Acknowledgments: The authors wish to thank the 2018 EGOS sub-theme conveners Christine Coupland, Leanne Cutcher and Andrew Brown, as well as the anonymous reviewers for extremely insightful comments and suggestions.
+We also wish to thank Joep Cornelissen and Koen Van Laer for their valuable comments.
+Heartfelt thanks to the people of NGK Japan for opening their organization and sharing their ideas and thoughts that allowed this study.